 STRAND MEASUREMENT Specific Lesson Learning Outcome By the end of the lesson, the learner should be able to represent the same amount of money in different denominations.
 SUB-STRAND MONEY Key Inquiry Question: How can you represent the same amount of money in different forms?
-Suggested Learning Resources: Real money in notes and coins, universal cuff, multipurpose stamps, head/mouth pointers, pen/pencil grips, multipurpose communication board, bookholders, page turners, masking tape, adapted LDDs/ICT devices
+Suggested Learning Resources: real money in notes and coins

-Learners to share orally or sign or point their experiences with money and its value.
+Learners to share their experiences with money and its value.

 Teacher Activities Demonstrate: Show learners how to represent 5 shillings and 10 shillings in different denominations.
 Write: 5 shillings and 10 shillings and their equivalent in different denominations.
-Teacher and Learner Activities Guide: Learners in purposive pairs or groups to represent same amount of money in different denominations.
+Teacher and Learner Activities Guide: Learners in pairs or groups to represent same amount of money in different denominations.
 Explain to the learner that this is called change.
-Learner Activities Learners to do activities in pupil's book page 121.
-Conclusion Learners to represent given amount of money in different denominations.
+Learner Activities Learners to do activities in pupil's book page 121 Conclusion Learners to represent given amount of money in different denominations.